easolhq/easolhq.github.io/docs/reference/tags/cache_tag/index.md

 title: Cache
 parent: Tags
 grand_parent: Reference
-has_children: false
 ---

-The Cache tag caches its content and renders the result using the currency provided by the template register.
+# Cache

-The Cache tag assigns a unique key to avoid conflicts between blocks with identical params.
+The `cache_tag` accepts an array of drops or keys as an argument which will be used to cache the entire contents of the tag.
+The cache tag assigns a unique key to avoid conflicts between blocks with identical params.

 ##### input
 {% raw %}